nmdp-ig/fhir-ig-builder/README.md

 ### TODO
 1. Figure out why docker doesn't run apache2 with php mod by default.
-2. Determine how to run sushi-config.yaml as preconfig for sushi --init.  #Publish web site to localhost so that it is all working as designed for test suite after docker container is running.
+2. Determine how to run sushi-config.yaml as preconfig for sushi init.  #Publish web site to localhost so that it is all working as designed for test suite after docker container is running.

 ### Attribution
 By Jason Brelsford